Satellite Image Application?

 The benefits of this remarkable tool are endless, making it an essential part of modern science and research.

-Furthermore, as technology continues to evolve, we can expect further advances in satellite imagery applications.
+Furthermore, as technology continues to evolve, we can expect further advancements in satellite imagery applications.

 For example, machine learning algorithms can help identify patterns and predict future events based on data collected through satellite imagery.